Meet the Thirst Music teamWe're proud of each and everyone of our team! Here are their portfolios...

 Wayne now lives in Guernsey and teaches drums professionally.
 In 2008, he set up DrumWorks providing drum lessons to over one hundred students per week.
 Since then, he has entered many students for exams all of whom have achieved success and have continued to become stronger musicians.

 With a view to meeting demand for tuition in other popular musical instruments in Guernsey, in February 2013 Thirst Music School was born.
+In 2020, Wayne achieved the RSL Level 6 Professional Diploma (Creative Enterprise) and continually looks to improve his skills both as a musician and an educator.

 Felix enjoyed playing musical instruments from an early age.
 Beginning with the violin during primary school, he then found a love for the percussive side of music and also began learning orchestral percussion.
 During secondary school, Felix continued to explore his interest in rhythmic instruments, transitioning to learn the drum kit along side general percussion.
 By the end of secondary school, Felix had gained a Grade 8 qualification in both percussion and the drum kit, awarded by the Trinity and Rockschool examination boards respectively.